DEFRA/ffc-development-guide/guides/resource-provisioning/managed-identity.md

 # Azure Managed Identity

-This guide describes how to add an Azure Managed Identity to a microservice running on the FFC Platform Kubernetes cluster.
+This guide describes how to add an Azure Managed Identity to a microservice running within Azure Kubernetes Service.

-For main branch deploys, a Managed Identity needs to be bound to the microservice Pod to provide access to additional Azure resources such as [Postgres databases](postgres-database.md) and [Service Bus message queues](servicebus-queues.md).
+A Managed Identity needs to be bound to the microservice Pod to provide access to additional Azure resources such as [Postgres databases](postgres-database.md) and [Service Bus message queues](servicebus-queues.md).

 ## Create a Managed Identity